CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

     - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
     - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
+    - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.
 ## Summary

 In this exercise, you have successfully employed GitHub Copilot to carry out code refactoring tasks and created unit test functions.
 Code refactoring with Copilot's assistance will make your coding projects more efficient and collaborative.